 The text, the holy text, on which our teacher based much of his instruction is called a Bhagavad Gita.
-He translated some of the important verses for the commentary, it is on the book store ‘Teachings from the Bhagavad Gita’ by Hari Prasad Shastri.
 Now one of the verses of chapter two says, in rough translation, ‘when you begin to pass beyond the tangle of illusions you will get adverse to, our teacher said sometimes you will get sick of all you have been told and all that they are going to tell you, the tangle of words, and then you will turn away from words and you will bring your mind within and then you will bring it to a stationary unmoving concentration called samadhi’.
-This is in verse 52 and two verses later the disciple Arjuna asked ‘what is this man like who has brought his mind to steadiness and who is practising samadhi?’
+This is in Chapter II verse 52 and two verses later the disciple Arjuna asked ‘what is this man like who has brought his mind to steadiness and who is practising samadhi?’
 That last phrase often gets left out, they often say ‘what is this man like the man who has brought his mind to steadiness?’ and they don’t say he is practising samadhi?
 Then the words form a tangle because they form a chain of associations, just as we can’t do a simple action.
 In Zen they say ‘yes, it is to eat when you are hungry and rest when you are tired,’ but people don’t just eat when they are hungry, they eat and they are boiling with thoughts of revenge, or jealousy, or spite, or inertia, or resentment, or what they are going to do, or where they have come from, or where they are going to, and they don’t just lie down to sleep and when they do get to sleep after all those thoughts they start dreaming about where they have come from, where they are going to, what they should have said and all those things.
 So the thing is to cut down the thoughts and cut down the words.
 Our teacher said ‘I beg you to use as few words as possible.’

 For instance words form a tangle, we are given a single sentence – practise contentment with things as they are.
 But that gets tangled up and that is read, don’t try and change anything be content with things as they are, but that is not what is said.
 If you are building a little wall you lay three rows of bricks in the evening and then you are tired, now you have laid the three rows of bricks and you are content with that you have done it well, but it does not mean you are not going to lay some more bricks.
 To be content it doesn’t mean to leave things as they are, it doesn’t mean you shouldn’t go on to something else, and in this way words form a tangle and they attract other words and other feelings, and then one can get drunk on words people can say in the morning ‘all efforts at yoga are simply assertions of egoism.